-But in reality, most every valley, mountainous area, or town in the flatlands has their own expressions.
+But in reality, almost every valley, mountainous area, or town in the flatlands has its own expressions.
 While the basis of Swiss German is the same wherever you go, the devil is in the details.

 Naturally, there are local versions of many geographic terms such as rivers or towns.
 For instance, an out-of-towner might call Huttwil the same as the official spelling.
 But a local resident would call their town Huttu instead.
 Escholzmatt is Äschlismatt for locals, and Kehrsatz is really Chäsitz...

 A former translator in the theater of war, Thomas Widmer is a regular contributor on Swiss customs.
 His favorite pastime (which he exercises frequently) is to hike across Switzerland.
 Along the way, Widmer’s curiosity as a journalist allows him to see all those precious details that many of us skip past.